lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

     And we may also __Pull Updates__ from the original PineTime Repository and apply them to our Fork.

-    That's how Open Source projects are maintained!
+    That's how we maintain Open Source Projects!

 Read on to learn how we add GitHub Actions to our Fork to build the firmware automagically...